afeld/python-public-policy/syllabus.md

 - Visualizations incomplete, e.g. missing meaningful title/labels: -0.1 points
 - Unattempted Steps: -0.4 points

-If the submission showed effort, feedback will be given.
+If the submission showed effort, feedback will be given through [annotations in Brightspace](https://www.vanderbilt.edu/brightspace/using-the-annotation-tool/).

 For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score.
-This will be due before the next class, and can be resubmitted through Brightspace.
+This will be due before the next class (the `End Date` on Assignments in Brightspace), and can be resubmitted through Brightspace.

 Requests for extensions will only be considered if made before the deadline.